Resinchem/esphome-display-panel/README.md

 # esphome-display-panel
 `DisplayPanel` class for [ESPHome](https://esphome.io/) [display:](https://esphome.io/components/display/index.html) objects.

+### Note: This library is no longer compatible with ESPHome 2023.7 and later.
+It is maintained here for backward compatibility.
+For newer versions of ESPHome, please use the [original by kdorff](https://github.com/kdorff/esphome-display-panel), which has been updated for ESPHome 2023.7 and later.

 DisplayPanel provides a rectangular panel to be displayed on the LCD/OLED display that we can  write one or more lines of centered text to.
 One can also use DisplayPanel to easily detect if a panel is within range of a touch event.

 # Sample uses